ggioffreda/glued-notifier/README.md

     $ npm install --save glued-notifier

-To run the server you can install it with the `-g` flag and then run the `glued-notifier-firebase` and `glued-notifier-apple` commands:
+To run the service you can install it with the `-g` flag and then run the `glued-notifier-firebase` and `glued-notifier-apple` commands:

     $ npm install -g glued-notifier